-Research Output per year
+Projects per year

 My PhD research was a study of women in the National Portrait Gallery, as artists, sitters and collectors/donors.
-This was part of an emerging body of scholarship on art institutions and their nineteenth-century origins, and was published as a book titled History's Beauties: Women and the National Portrait Gallery 1856-1900, in 2006 (Ashgate).
-Research from my phd was also published in a collection edited by Paul Barlow and Colin Trodd, Governing Cultures: Art Institutions in Victorian London, (Ashgate, 2000) and an article on the National Portrait Gallery 2001 resdisplays in Visual Culture in Britain (2002).
+This was part of an emerging body of scholarship on art institutions and their nineteenth-century origins of the 1990s, and was published as a book titled History's Beauties: Women and the National Portrait Gallery 1856-1900, in 2006 (Ashgate).
+Research from my Phd was also published in a collection edited by Paul Barlow and Colin Trodd, Governing Cultures: Art Institutions in Victorian London, (Ashgate, 2000) and an article on the National Portrait Gallery 2001 resdisplays in Visual Culture in Britain (2002).
 I was involved in a number of other publications on the history of British art which broadly considered the relations between artistic centres and peripheries and the role of gender within those categories around this time (e.g. co-editing English Art 1860-1914: Modern Artists and Identity with David Peters Corbett published in 2001).
 I continue to have an interest and publish on the histories of British art and visual culture and the role particularly of women artists within them.

 I have enjoyed supervising 6 doctoral students to completion, candidates who have worked on subjects in modern British art history, or in projects relating to feminist or queer approaches to visual interpretation or production.
 I have supervised and examined candidates who have undertaken phd work by practice or prior publication.
 I would particularly like to encourage applications from prospective phd students who would like to pursue projects that interpret British art and visual practices using intersectional feminist perspectives including decolonization and transnational approaches.